krutivaspradhan/algorithmicTrading/algorithmicTrading.md

 **Code Overview:**

-1. `Import librarires (numpy, pandas, requests, xlsxwriter, math)`
+1. <span style="background-color: yellow">Import librarires (numpy, pandas, requests, xlsxwriter, math)
-2. `Importing list of stocks i.e., reading the csv file which has all the S&P 500 stocks`
+2. Importing list of stocks i.e., reading the csv file which has all the S&P 500 stocks
-3. `Acquire API token, here we will use IEX Cloud API token in sandbox mode which is the free version.`
+3. Acquire API token, here we will use IEX Cloud API token in sandbox mode which is the free version.
-4. `After acquiring the token we will call API to get the data for example we can use API to get the current stock price for AAPL`
+4. After acquiring the token we will call API to get the data for example we can use API to get the current stock price for AAPL</span>

 # Project 2 Quantitative Momentum Screener